VIDA-NYU/reprozip/docs/source/packing.rst

 Editing the Configuration File
 ==============================

 The configuration file, which can be found in ``.reprozip/config.yml``, contains all the information necessary for creating the experiment package.
 It is created by the tracer, and drives the packing step.

-You probably don't need to change anything, as the automatically-generated file is probably sufficient to generate the package, however you may edit this file prior to the creation of the package in order to add or remove files.
+It is possible to not change anything, as the automatically-generated file is probably sufficient to generate a working package, however you may want to edit this file prior to the creation of the package in order to add or remove files.
 This can be particularly useful, for instance, to remove big files that can be obtained elsewhere when reproducing the experiment, so as to keep the size of package small, and also to remove sensitive information that the experiment may use.
 The configuration file can also be used to edit the main command line, as well as to add or remove environment variables.

 The first part of the configuration file gives general information with respect to the experiment execution, including the command line, environment variables, main input and output files, and machine information::